"Oats were great...until feedbag taken away. Felt horses no longer welcome. Made to wear a blanket on a 90 degree days? Neigh, I say!"

 -- Todd C., Mt.Shasta, CA

 Note: if on desktop and lines are weirdly spaced out, you've accessed mobile-device version.
-For desktop format, click here to reach home page, then click Rants & Raves on side menu
+For desktop and laptop format, click here to reach home page, then click Rants & Raves on side menu

 by Stu Ward